Let’s get real, mama (or papa!): being a family sure is beautiful, but it’s also hectic.

 you matter too.

-Let’s be real — our digital clutter can stress us out just as much as physical mess.
-A quick digital reset helps everyone start the week with less overwhelm.
+The digital junk that builds up on our computers and other devices can stress us out just as much as physical clutter.
+A quick digital reset makes the start of the week less overwhelming.

-- Clear your phone’s home screen (just the essentials!)
+- Make your phone’s home screen clutter-free (just the essentials!).

 I know, I know — meal planning sounds like a drag.
-But trust me, doing this once a week can save you HOURS and so much mental load.
+But doing it once a week saves you HOURS and a lot mental load, trust me.

-Optional: Start an Instacart or grocery app cart as you plan — makes shopping so much faster.
+If you set up an Instacart or grocery cart app it makes shopping SO much faster.

 This might be my favorite new tradition.

-Every Sunday, before dinner or right after the tidy-up, we huddle as a family (yes, toddlers included!) for a 5-minute check-in.
+Every Sunday, either before dinner or right after the tidy-up, we all huddle up as a family (toddlers included) for a 5-minute check-in.

 - What’s happening this week that’s different?